Daytime accidental wetting is much less common than

 medical condition.
 Getting your child's problem evaluated by a doctor is

-important if there is any chance a medical condition is the cause.
+important if there is any chance that a medical condition is the cause.

 Call the doctor if: